Emerson's Gift to Muny's Second Century Campaign

 The Muny began in 1916 in Forest Park with a tribute to William Shakespeare.
 As You Like It, produced by Shakespearean actress Margaret Walsh Anglin featured over 200 St. Louisians playing a variety of roles on a gently sloping hill.

-Colorful flags spotlight productions for the 2015 Season of The Muny in Forest Park.
+Colorful flags spotlight productions for The Muny in Forest Park.

 In 1917, concrete was poured for the production of Aida by Guy Golterman of the St. Louis Grand Opera Committee.
 The success of that event prompted St. Louis Mayor Henry Kiel to formally establish the Municipal Theatre Association of St. Louis in 1919.